-For the first quarter of fiscal 2024, net loss on property dispositions and impairment losses was \$5.3 million, primarily driven by the impairment of certain technology assets.
-For the first quarter of fiscal 2023, net loss on property dispositions and impairment losses was \$27.6 million, primarily driven by the impairment and disposal of certain technology assets.
+For the first 28 weeks of fiscal 2024, net loss on property dispositions and impairment losses was \$49.2 million, primarily driven by \$56.8 million of asset impairments including impairment losses of \$39.8 million primarily related to equipment from the closing of our micro-fulfillment centers, \$13.5 million of retail store impairment losses and \$3.5 million related to certain technology assets, partially offset by \$7.6 million of gains from the sale of real estate assets.
+For the first quarter 28 weeks of fiscal 2023, net loss on property dispositions and impairment losses was \$27.6 million \$19.2 million, primarily driven by the impairment and disposal write-off of certain technology assets, partially offset by net gains from the sale of real estate assets.